Alvis Stalwart: Production vehicles

+All MK 1 had the chassis prefix STAL, and ran from STAL 16 to STALL 140.
 Stalwart Mk 1 load carrier.
-This had a Driver's and passenger's seat.
-The Mk 1 was used for troop movement in Aden, but the Stalwart was more regularly used for carrying Packed fuel (over 300 Jerry cans), ammunition as alternatives to the five tonnes of cargo in the UK and Germany.
+This had a driver's and passenger's seat.
+The Mk 1 was used for troop movement in Aden, but the Stalwart was more regularly used for carrying packed fuel, over 300 Jerry cans, or ammunition as alternatives to the five tonnes of cargo in the UK and Germany.

 The majority of the Mk 1 models did not have winches fitted.

-Sweden mounted hydraulic winches onto the front of their Stalwarts, known as Amfibiebil.
-Sweden also mounted FOCO cranes on some of their vehicles, which are mounted to the left side of the cargo bay.
+Sweden mounted hydraulic winches onto the front of their MK 1 Stalwarts, known as Amfibiebil 101B.
+Sweden also mounted FOCO 4000 ZXX cranes on some of their vehicles, which are mounted to the left side of the cargo bay.